mggg-states/CO-shapefiles/README.md

 The 2018 Colorado precinct shapefile was made available to us by Todd Bleess of the Colorado State Demographer's Office.
 Election data come from the [Colorado Secretary of State's Office](https://www.sos.state.co.us/pubs/elections/Results/Archives.html).
 2010 Decennial Census demographic data were downloaded from the [Census API](https://api.census.gov/data/2010/dec/sf1).
 The 2010 census block shapefile for Minnesota was downloaded from the US Census Bureau’s [TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).

 ## Processing
+Precincts for certain counties were not included in the shapefile provided by the Demographer's Office and were digitized from maps provided by the county.
+Those counties are: Boulder, Denver, Douglas, and El Paso.
+For Las Animas county, the voter file was geocoded and used to identify precinct boundaries.
+Demographic data were aggregated from the census block level and precincts were assigned to districts using [MGGG's proration software](https://github.com/mggg/maup).

 ## Metadata
 * `COUNTYFP`: County FIPS Code